therealjampers/spritzjs/README.md

 by Ronald L. Rivest and Jacob C. N. Schuldt on 2014.10.27 - [http://people.csail.mit.edu/rivest/pubs/RS14.pdf](http://people.csail.mit.edu/rivest/pubs/RS14.pdf)

 ### Intent
-Provide a literal JavaScript reference implementation from the pseudo-code provided by Rivest and Schuldt;
+Provide a literal JavaScript reference implementation from the excellent pseudo-code provided by Rivest and Schuldt;
 allowing the reader to follow the Paper with this code serving as an accompaniment.
 To this end, variable/parameter names and their casing have been preserved, however the function names have been camel-cased for JS convention.